citp/privacy-policy-historical/a/at/atk/atkingdom.com.md

 4\.
 HOW WE COLLECT INFORMATION FROM YOU

 **4.1.
-Passive Collection** – We use passive information gathering devices to collect information about You in order to enhance Your experience on the Site and for various statistical purposes.
+Passive Collection** � We use passive information gathering devices to collect information about You in order to enhance Your experience on the Site and for various statistical purposes.
 The information includes, but is not limited to, Your User IP address and geographic location.

-**4.2.Active Collection** – We collect information from You when You complete the initial registration and/or membership subscription to Our Site.
+**4.2.Active Collection** � We collect information from You when You complete the initial registration and/or membership subscription to Our Site.
 Please see above provisions 3.1-3.2.

 5\.
 HOW WE USE YOUR INFORMATION

 **5.1.** The primary use for Your information is to provide You with services You have requested and/or paid for.
 We also use Your information to deliver customized services to You.
 Non-personal and cumulative information, such as that collected passively is used in order to improve User experience or to customize the use of Our Site for an aggregate group of customers.

 **5.2.** We generally will use Your information for the purposes for which You specifically provide it, for example, to ensure payment for subscription or other services, if applicable.
-We also use Your information for market research purposes – in order to increase Your (and other Users’) experience according to tracked interests, to analyze and target potential new markets, and for other marketing/statistical purposes.
+We also use Your information for market research purposes � in order to increase Your (and other Users�) experience according to tracked interests, to analyze and target potential new markets, and for other marketing/statistical purposes.

 6\.
 SPECIAL CASES